 Music In Africa extends beyond the borders of a single country.
 Instead, it focuses on the creative potential of all 54 African nations collectively with reliable, up-to-date information on music scenes spanning the continent.
 More than 150 English and French-speaking authors from all over Africa contribute regularly to the free online platform.

 For musicians, concert promoters, fans, and journalists

 While Music In Africa is designed primarily for African musicians, concert promoters, fans, and journalists, anyone with an interest in African music is welcome to explore the platform.
 Topics include opportunities in the music sector presented by digitalization as well as the immense societal and political influence of music in many African countries.

-- Profiles of over 180,000 musicians and cultural organizations
+- Profiles of more than 34,000 musicians and cultural organizations

-- Music magazine with daily concert news and reviews
+- A music magazine with daily concert news and reviews

 - Messaging and booking tool